AngelGris/fukuda-project/readme.md

 In this case a 30px x 30px portion of the original image will be represented by 100px x 100px square in the final image.
 Making the output image more than 3 times bigger that the original.
 Input images with great details will require higher values in the output image, and images with low detail level can use smaller values.

 The output image will be saved in *images/output*.
 The example image was generated using a database with more than 7k mosaics (not all of them were used in this particular image).
+The full size 14,400px x 10,800px image can be found in *images/output*.